SimonWaldherr/golang-examples/readme.md

 ## About

-These examples explain the basics of golang.
+These examples explain the basics of Golang.
 There will be more examples from time to time.

-if you like, feel free to add more golang examples.
+if you like, feel free to add more Golang examples.
 Many thanks to all [contributors](https://github.com/SimonWaldherr/golang-examples/graphs/contributors).

 ## Install go(lang)